-Smoke detectors must issue a warning once they detect a fire so people in the home have time to escape.
-Effective detectors should have alarms of at least 85 decibels, so they can be heard through doors and wake up sleeping people.
+Once a smoke detector senses smoke, its next job is to let people know about it.
+That warning can make the difference in whether or not people in the home have time to escape.
+Effective detectors should have alarms of at least 85 decibels at 10 feet, so they can be heard throughout the home.
+Smoke detectors are often located outside of bedroom doors.
+That means the alert sound needs to be loud enough to go through doors and wake up sleeping people in case of a fire at night.
 Detectors should also have a low-battery notification function that makes a repetitive beep when the battery power is nearly drained.